-Inca Trail trek & Tours FAQs - The Inca trail is the most legendary hike in South America, often rated in the top 5 treks in the world and a life changing experience.
+Inca Trail trek & Tours FAQs - The Inca trail is the most legendary hike in Latin America, often rated in the top 5 treks in the world and a life changing experience.
 Trekking the Inca Trail through the Sacred Valley to Machu Picchu can be difficult though magnificent.
-In 26 miles (43km)it integrates charming mountain surroundings, profuse and delightful cloud forests, semitropical jungle, and naturally, a beautiful combination of Inca paving stones, ruins and tunnels and of course the final destination, the cryptic Machu Picchu, the “Lost City of the Incas”.
+In 26 miles (43km) it integrates charming mountain surroundings, profuse and delightful cloud forests, semitropical jungle, and naturally, a beautiful combination of Inca paving stones, ruins and tunnels and of course the final destination, the cryptic Machu Picchu, the “Lost City of the Incas”.

 YES!
 It is recommended that you make a reservation and pay for your entrance fee well in advance.
 Bookings should be done: